 Its current features allow for you to create a password for privacy, take pictures of receipts, and receive alerts when you have reached your budgeting goals or when bills are due.

-Another best budget app that uses the concept of putting money aside in (online) envelopes.
+Mvelopes is one of the monthly expenses apps we’ve found.
+It uses the concept of putting money aside in (online) envelopes.
 Although there is no free long-term option, I do like that you can set it up on your PC, and it is also available for download in the app store or on Google Play.

 The Basic Package allows you to sync with your bank account and credit cards and offers a free 30-day trial.

-Now, normally I would suggest that if you currently already have budgeting issues, having to shell out money to a budgeting app isn’t ideal, but for some, this may be a big help.
+Now, normally I would suggest that if you currently already have budgeting issues, having to shell out money to a budgeting app isn’t ideal.
+But for some, this may be a big help.
 Keep in mind, however, that talking with a finance specialist at your bank can also help, and since you are already using the bank you have earned the right to use their services at no extra cost to you.

 Other Budget Apps to Check Out